Thoughts on Patent Defense and How to Fight Knockoffs

 Legally speaking, the corporation does not need to recognize my patent until I tell them about it.
 It seems that just having the patent issued is probably not enough to meet the requirement of informing an infringer.
 It might be enough to have a patent number written on a product that is publicly available.
 Sending a certified letter with a copy of my patent and a discussion of how a claim in the patent is being violated should certainly qualify.
-There are many possible pitfalls in this process; there is no way to proceed without hand holding from an experienced patent attorney.
+There are many possible pitfalls in this process and there is no way to proceed safely without hand holding from an experienced patent attorney.
 Once the corporation has been informed, they become liable for treble (3X) damages starting from the day I informed them… but not before.
 Thus, it makes sense to tell a corporation that they are violating my patent sooner rather than later.

 There is one other thing to be aware of.
 If I do not use it I lose it.
 This concept is called laches which means undue delay or negligence in asserting my legal rights.
 In practice, once I accuse the corporation of violating my patent, even if I include an offer to license it, even though 3X damages are accruing, the corporation might choose to ignore me.
 Even if I begin negotiations I might not reach an agreement.
 In either case, if there is no agreement then my next step is to initiate a lawsuit.
 The good news is that I should have somewhere between 1-6 years, from the time of either, a) informing the company or, b) failure of negotiations, to initiate the lawsuit.
 In the meantime the 3X damages continue to accrue.

 If the patent violating product is successful the violating company will have a strong incentive to settle.
 If the product is a dud then they might well ignore me until since 3X nothing = nothing.